3mdeb/news-and-ideas/blog/content/post/2021-10-10-optiplex-dasharo.md

 the used processors are the same so there should not be any difference.
 However with the Dasharo firmware we ensure that you are not limited to vendor restrictions and 32GB memory may be populated on both 7010 and 9010.
+Fortunately putting 32GB of RAM into Dell OptiPlex 7010 with Dell firmware does not limit the memory reported to the operating system.
+Summing it up, the limitation of maximum RAM is just business differentiation of the offered machines, i.e. "the higher model number is the better are the parameters offered".
+That's it (fortunately).

 ## ECC support